 The fifth and sixth days post-transplant mark a significant phase in the recovery process, with scabbing and crusting becoming more prominent.

 While some patients find this distressing, scabbing can be normal.
-We would recommend washing thoroughly in these first few days to ensure these scabs start to wash away.
+We would recommend washing thoroughly by day 10 to ensure these scabs start to wash away.
+You can read more about this topic in our dedicated article- when can you remove scabs after having a hair transplant.

 Although they might be itchy, you must avoid picking or interfering with the scabs in any way, as this could damage the hair grafts.
 Your surgeon will be able to recommend specific shampoos or products for you to use to help reduce the itchiness of your scalp.